I-2-4-25.Dismissal Due to Claimant's Failure to Appear

 1. Circumstances That Generally Establish Good Cause

-There are no set criteria for determining what constitutes good cause for failure to appear at the time and place of a scheduled hearing.
-However, good cause generally exists in the following three circumstances.
+There are no set criteria for determining what constitutes good cause for failure to appear at a scheduled hearing.
+However, good cause generally exists in the following circumstances.

 a.
 No Proper Notification of the Scheduled Hearing

-Good cause for failure to appear at the scheduled time and place of hearing generally exists when the claimant did not receive proper notification of the scheduled hearing.
+Good cause for failure to appear at the scheduled hearing generally exists when the claimant did not receive proper notification of the scheduled hearing.

-Before dismissing an RH for failure to appear, an ALJ must determine whether there is evidence in the record that shows the agency properly notified the claimant of the time and place set for the hearing, as described in HALLEX I-2-3-15 and I-2-3-20.
+Before dismissing an RH for failure to appear, an ALJ must determine whether there is evidence in the record that shows the agency properly notified the claimant of the manner of appearance, the time set for hearing, and, if applicable, place set for the hearing, as described in HALLEX I-2-3-15 and I-2-3-20.
 The ALJ will consider the following:

-• If the claimant alleges they reported a new address to another agency component such as a field office or teleservice center, but the agency sent the Notice of Hearing to an outdated address, the ALJ will review the address queries ROC located in the B section to confirm OHO staff ran and reviewed the queries noted in HALLEX I-2-3-15 B and carefully consider the allegation.
+If the claimant alleges they reported a new address to another agency component such as a field office or teleservice center, but the agency sent the Notice of Hearing to an outdated address, the ALJ will review the address queries ROC located in the B section to confirm OHO staff ran and reviewed the queries noted in HALLEX I-2-3-15 B, and the ALJ will carefully consider the allegation.

 If the record does not show the claimant received proper notification of the scheduled hearing, the appropriate remedy is for the agency to reschedule the hearing and provide proper notification of the rescheduled hearing.
 The ALJ and OHO staff will follow the instructions in HALLEX I-2-3-15 to provide the notice of hearing.